 The Challenge of Obtaining Voter Identification.
 Ten states now have unprecedented restrictive voter ID laws.

 Alabama, Georgia, Indiana, Kansas, Mississippi, Pennsylvania, South Carolina, Tennessee, Texas, and Wisconsin all require citizens to produce specific types of government-issued photo identification before they can cast a vote that will count.
 Legal precedent requires these states to provide free photo ID to eligible voters who do not have one.
 Unfortunately, these free IDs are not equally accessible to all voters.
-This report is the first comprehensive assessment of the difficulties that eligible voters face in obtaining free photo ID.
+Climate report puts geoengineering in the spotlight.

-The term muckraker was used in the Progressive Era to characterize reform-minded American journalists who wrote largely for all popular magazines.
+The term muckraker was used in the Progressive Era to characterize reform-minded American journalists who attacked established institutions and leaders as corrupt.
 IRIN.
 Integrated Regional Information Networks, commonly known as IRIN, acts as a news agency focusing on humanitarian stories in regions that are often forgotten, under-reported, misunderstood or ignored.

 The main purpose of this project of the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) is to create greater awareness and understanding of regional issues and events, and to contribute to better-informed and more effective humanitarian action, media coverage and advocacy.
 It is widely used by the humanitarian aid community, academics and others who simply want to know what's happening in the world that doesn’t always make the headlines.